PeteGabriel/hipeople_tsk/README.md

 # HiPeople Technical Task

-A REST API that allows user to upload images and access them later.
+A web API that allows users to upload images and access them later.